rmcc3/Academic-Projects/README.md

    This search was more of a for fun project for myself and you will notice the code is more advanced than my normal academic projects, but I learned quite a bit from it.
 Here we will have a `dataset.txt` which holds a list of whitelisted numbers.
 Additionally, duplicated numbers are removed after the data set is loaded into a vector array.

    A twist is that only numbers in the data set file may be used.
 Binary search is used to find out if a number is inside of the data set, if not, it will return as such.
 You can find the binary search code in [this file](Binary%20Whitelist%20Search/WhitelistBinary/BinarySearch.h).

+5. Compute Income Using Structure

+   Simply uses structure objects to compute income of employees.

+6. Processing Time (OOP)

+   This project was the test our knowledge in OOP.
+You may see most of the code in [TimeType.h](Processing%20Time/ProcessingTime/TimeType.h) and [TimeType.cpp](Processing%20Time/ProcessingTime/TimeType.cpp).
+This program simply adds 30 minutes to the next object and returns the data back.